rianadon/Cosmos-Keyboards/docs/docs/index.md

 ## Getting Help

 You'll get the most help in the [Discord Server](https://discord.gg/nXjqkfgtGy), especially if you have questions related to using the generator or ergonomics.
-GitHub issues is discussion platform that can be used to report bugs, but I recommend you ask in the Discord Server first if you encouter problems.
+You may also report bugs through GitHub Issues, but I recommend you ask in the Discord Server first if you encouter problems.

 ## Contributing

 Are you good at CAD and have a part you'd like to integrate into the generator?
 Or are you interested in improving the website?
 There are surely many people who would benefit from your contributions.

-Check the [GitHub Repository](https://github.com/rianadon/Cosmos-Keyboards) for instructions on how you can add to the generator.
+Check the [GitHub Repository](https://github.com/rianadon/Cosmos-Keyboards) and [Contributing Guide](./contributing.md) for instructions on how you can add to the generator.

 ## Frequently Asked Questions